shaunikm/EasyDB/README.md

 ```

 ## To-Do
-- Make a this a library
+- Make a library for EasyDB
-- Make a CLI using the library
+- Make CLI using EasyDB functions and classes